arjanverkerk/mbrowser/readme.md

 Keys
 ----

-Keys that have no binding in mpv yet:
+Keys that have no native binding in mpv:
 "abcghkny" + "-=;'"

+Bindings added by mbrowser:

 ' next
 - rotate left (or auto-orient if possible)